Privacy Policy

 • Not be discriminated against for exercising any of these rights.

-We do not sell or share your personal information as defined under California law.
+We do not sell your personal information.
+We only share personal data with trusted service providers acting on our behalf to provide, operate, maintain, and improve the Service, as permitted under applicable law.
+We do not “sell” or “share” personal information as those terms are defined under California law.
 To exercise your CCPA/CPRA rights, email us at [email protected].

 Appeals (US state privacy laws)